Farid Hafez: Citations and global library presence

-As of September 2022, Google Scholar citations lists 1230 citations of the works of Hafez; the H-Index is 15.
+As of March 2025, Google Scholar citations lists 2081 citations of the works of Hafez; the H-Index is 20.
 OCLC WorldCat Identities currently lists 58 works of the author in 138 publications in 2 languages and 1,214 library holdings.
-25 of his essays are included in Scopus.
+33 of his essays are included in Scopus.

 Books

-Hafez has an extensive publication record.
-He has authored, co-authored or edited over 140 publications, including many articles in high-ranking academic journals.
+Hafez has authored, co-authored or edited over 140 publications, including articles in high-ranking academic journals.